Maksasj/uroboros/README.md

 ## Overview

-> again, uroboros is a not a new python fork
+> uroboros is a not a new python fork ?

 ### Features
 - Macros for writing Backus–Naur form style grammars